 Frequently asked questions about applying for a Schengen Visa in the U.K.

 You will need to apply for a multiple-entry Schengen Visa.
-These can come in double or triple-entry visas, or longer-term ones that allow you to make multiple trips over a period of one, three or five years.
+These can come in double or triple-entry visas or longer-term ones that allow you to make multiple trips over a period of one or three or five years.